fleetingbytes/khm-analyzer/README.md

 ### Dependencies

 khm_analyzer uses [lxml][lxml] to parse XML.
 To be able to build the lxml dependency on FreeBSD you will need _libxml2_ and _libxslt_ installed on the system.

 For formatting, this project uses [ruff][ruff].
-To build ruff, you will need cmake installed on the system.
+To build ruff, you will need _gmake_ installed on the system.

 [khm-1-1]: https://deutschestextarchiv.de/book/show/grimm_maerchen01_1812
 [khm-2-1]: https://deutschestextarchiv.de/book/show/grimm_maerchen02_1815